lachlanA/eagle-to-kicad/README.md

 * By using the  the following **ulp's**  a consistent link from the SCH to PCB is maintained So forward and backwoods net-list annotation work's under KiCad!

- **WARNING KiCad via's don't retain NET information from Eagle,  so KiCad flood fill's will not connect to them !!!**
+**WARNING KiCad via's and tracks don't retain NET information from Eagle when they are not connect to a PAD!,**
+**So KiCad flood fill's will not connect to them !!!**
- **The option to convert free(unnconect Via's) to Pads can help with the problem.**
+**There is option to convert free(unnconect Via's) to Pads can help with the problem.**

 ###Installing.